NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage4.md

 #### Incorporation:

+Chapter 1.
+Value Proposition
+What product or service are you building, for who, and what does it solve for those people?

-It's about satisfying a customer need, not just you thinking: "What a great idea"
+It's about satisfying a customer need, not just you thinking: "What a great idea".

-Works hand in hand with who your customers are.

-The relationship between the value proposition and customers is what makes startups succeed or fail.

-Those two boxes are called: Product market fit Visualize the canvas and think: Is what I am building needed or wanted on the customer side?
-The customer development process allows us to search without going out of business.
+Chapter 4.
+Minimal Viable product

 What are the components of a value proposition?
 1. The features of your products and services.
 2. What gain are you creating for customers?
 3. What pain are you solving for them?

-It's not just about your product.
-Look at all these features, and this is what they can do better and the problems we solve for them.

-Understand the minimal viable product.

-what is the smallest possible feature set that solves these pains and creates gain for them.
+What is the smallest possible feature set that solves these pains and creates gain for them.

-An interactive process because you cannot figure it out in your office.
-The default is I understand cusotmers problems and needs, don

-Real goal is what is the smallest thing you can build or develop that will get you sales and get out to market as quickly as possible.

-The goal of getting out of the building for value proposition hypothesis testing is Understand gains and pains so you can build the MVP.
+The goal is to figure out what the MVP is.

+Chapter 9.
 PRODUCT
 Which are part of your value proposition?
 -manufacture goods, commodities product ...

 Which intangible products are part?
 -copyrights, licenses...

 Which financial products?
 -financial guarantees, insurance policies...

 Which digital products?
 -mp3 files, ebooks....

 The product is the whole package of all the above

+Chapter 10.
 SERVICES
 Which core services are part of the value proposition?
 -Consulting, a haircut, investment advice...

 Which pre-sales or sales services?
 -help finding right solution, financing, free-delivery
     services sometimes might seem to be ancillary but actually make your products look better than your competitors.

 Which after-sales services?
 -free maintenance, disposal...